Mac-side build

 FAT32 thumb drive method

-This is the simplest and most reliable transfer method.
-Mac OS 9 reads FAT32 (called "DOS" in Mac OS 9) volumes natively via File Exchange.
+This is the easiest transfer method.
+Mac OS 9 reads FAT32 (called "DOS" in Mac OS 9) volumes via File Exchange.

 On Linux: